Karlbovski/ue5-git-starter/README.md

 # ue5-git-starter
-Clone this and copy unreal project's content in it!
+- Clone this and copy the Unreal project's content in it!
+- Git LFS must be installed!